TOPIC -

 Sometime this summer Im gonna grow a bushy/tall vegetative crop to

 make butter.
-Do the active ingredients exist in plants that haven't been
+Do the active ingredients exist in plants that haven't been put

 into flower?
 The males i cooked had been ten days in 12/12.
 I just wanna

-know so to plan for height if I have to trigger flowering before taking
+know so to plan for height if I have to trigger flowering before taking them

 down.